 Whether you’re a first-time plant parent or an experienced grower, you’re likely wondering how you can elevate your plant collection this year.
 Our article will give you plenty of ideas, from what popular plants should make their way into your collection and what trends you should follow for your home or garden to be in style.

-It’s no surprise that gardening has grown in popularity over the past year.
+It’s no surprise that gardening has grown in popularity over the past few years.
 With people around the world bonding with their houseplants or outdoor spaces while stuck at home during the lockdown, it’s only natural that they’ve become more serious about growing new green companions.

-The pandemic has created a new generation of gardening enthusiasts who have found that growing their own plants is good for the soul and mental wellbeing.
+The pandemic created a new generation of gardening enthusiasts who have found that growing their own plants is good for the soul and mental well being.
 Yes, data proves it: out of a sudden, millions of people around the world went online to find out what and how they can grow in their homes or backyards.

 Whether you’re one of these new gardening enthusiasts or an experienced grower, this article is for you!
-You’ll learn everything about all gardening activities that are expected to be popular this year and the plants that are must-haves in 2021 plant collections.
+You’ll learn everything about all gardening activities that are expected to be popular this year and the plants that are must-haves.

 A lot has changed in the world of gardening over the past few years.
 More people have realized that surrounding themselves with beautiful plants is good for stress-relief and an entertaining hobby.
 And experts predict that, no matter what’s going to happen with the pandemic and lockdown restrictions this year, new and experienced growers will want to keep on growing their plant collections because they had such a great experience with gardening last year.

 Yes, this one may sound silly and confusing.
 How can gardening be a gardening trend?
 Well, the real trend here is an increased interest in gardening that has attracted many new growers.